scalable-infrastructure/scalable-infrastructure.github.io/index.md

 * Hadoop Architectures
 * Data in the Cloud: Elastic MapReduce, Azure HDInsight, Google Cloud Dataflow
 * Advanced Analytics and Machine Learning (Apache Mahout, MLLib)
-* Graph Processing Frameworks (Networkx, Graphx, Titan, GraphLab, Giraph)
+* Graph Processing Frameworks (NetworkX)
 * Natural Language Processing
 * Deep Learning: Convolutional Neural Networks

 The course will be offered as a block lecture.

+## Pre-Requisites:

+* Linux
+* Python
+* HPC course or equivalent experience

+## Time:

+The course will be given as a block lecture from April 3 - 7, 2018.

 ## Notenvergabe